Recently Passed Laws Heighten Penalties for False Emergency Reports

 According to reports, the state of Texas has increased the penalties for the offense if initiating, communicating, or circulating a false report of an emergency that involves an institution of higher education.
 The crime of circulating a false report used to be considered a Class A misdemeanor.

-Now, the offense is considered a state jail felony.
+Now, the offense of relaying false emergency reports is considered a state jail felony.
 Those that are found guilty may be required to serve time in prison and will have a felony posted on their record.
 It is important as a citizen of the United States to honor the state code in order to avoid serious penalties.

 Many suspects arrested for this crime will need to spend time behind bars simply because they violated the law for their own amusement.
 Don’t hesitate to contact an attorney at The Martinez Law Firm if you need assistance in defending yourself against charges of intentional false report.